 This article will review the benefits and challenges of implementing water reuse strategies, focused on building heating, ventilation and air conditioning (HVAC) and plumbing systems at the new 217,000-sq-ft Milton Union K-12 School.
 Public policy changes (codes, etc.) needed to be addressed during a project to more readily integrate these strategies into the building design.
 A summary of the water savings associated with incorporating these strategies is described herein.

 K-12 school uses rainwater for toilet flushing & irrigation

 Commercial applications for harvested rainwater are no longer a rarity in the U.S., though few uses of this heaven-sent water match the AdvancED facility in Alpharetta, Ga., for sustainability and energy efficiency.
 The U.S. Green Building Council thought so, too — the new global headquarters facility earned LEED Gold status.

 Building leverages rainwater for HVAC energy savings

 Competition challenged home brewers to create beer with water drawn from the Tualatin River

-Winners of the Pure Water Brew Competition—the first-ever challenge to home brewers to create the best tasting suds with water drawn from the Tualatin River—were announced.
-The winning Pure Water Brew was a Vox Max Belgian created by Ted Assur.
+Winners of the Pure Water Brew Competition — a challenge to home brewers to create the best-tasting beer with water drawn from the Tualatin River—were announced.
+The winning beer was a Vox Max Belgian created by Ted Assur.